nadialefebvre/project-moody-todos/README.md

 # Project Moody Todos

-Weekly project for Technigo's bootcamp, week 14: build a todo app
+Weekly project for Technigo's bootcamp, week 14: build a todo app (April 2022)

+## Tech stack

+- JavaScript
+- React
+- Redux
+- HTML
+- CSS
+- Styled components

+## The problem

 This week's project was to build a todo app, my first project using Redux from scratch.

-## The problem

 I started by creating the reducer and display a basic list of hard coded todos.
 When I got it right, I started to add some functionalities and pushed myself to add many things in the smoothest and simplest way, as I wanted everything to be on one page.
 Here are the details I added.
 The user can:
 * add a category and the icon displayed depends on category